 Best ways to serve Kathirikai Gothsu

-Brinjal Gothsu tastes best when served with Ven Pongal, a traditional South Indian rice and lentil dish.
-Serve a ladleful of gothsu on the side or drizzle it over the pongal for an extra burst of flavour.
+Brinjal Gothsu is the best side dish with Ven Pongal, a traditional South Indian rice and lentil dish.
+Serve a ladleful of gothsu on the side or drizzle it over the pongal for an extra flavour.

 Brinjal Gothsu pairs wonderfully with soft idlis or crispy dosas.
 Serve a generous amount of the gothsu on the side of the idli or dosa and enjoy the combination of flavours.

-You can serve this Gothsu with Plain rice too.
-It makes for a satisfying and comforting meal, especially when accompanied by some papadum or pickle.
+You can serve this kathirikai gotsu with Plain rice too.
+It is a perfect accompaniment for white, steamed rice, especially when accompanied by some papadum or pickle.
+The result is a satisfying and complete meal!

-Brinjal Gothsu can be paired with Arisi Upma, for a delightful and wholesome breakfast or brunch option.
+Brinjal Gothsu is a perfect side dish for Arisi Upma.
+It is a delightful and wholesome breakfast or brunch option.

 Other recipes you may like